abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Requires GW version
     TODO: the model core charge should be improved

+## S
+    S.in: Has 2 d-projectors to improve transferability.

 ## Cl
-    Cl-new
-    Has 2 d-projectors to improve transferability.
+    Cl.in: Has 2 d-projectors to improve transferability.

 ## Ar